With all of the selections out there, how do we define the best sleep tracker?

 - Can be less accurate if you don't set it up correctly

 Our lists of products are some of the best available.
-However, you may find that other products are mentioned on other reviews featuring the best sleep trackers currently available.
+However, you may find that other sleep products are mentioned on other reviews featuring the top sleep trackers currently available.

 It is difficult to pinpoint the best of the best when it comes to any product, and it is important to note here that some products not mentioned on our list are due to new versions being out and other factors, although they may still be available via online retailers like Amazon and eBay.